ev-th/CV/README.md

 <p class="tech">`MongoDB | Express | React Native | NodeJS | Jest | React Testing Library`</p>

 - **Mobile app** to help people decide which activities to do together, developed in an agile team of 5 devs.
-- Generates activities based on input location using SerpApi and OpenAI.
+- Generates activities based on input location using Google and OpenAI.
-- Creates activity matches with friends using a swipe feature inspired by Tinder.
+- Asynchronously, users select preferred activities using a swipe feature.
+Once all users have made selections, they can see their matching activities.
 - No user sign up by using linking with Expo and local storage.

 ### [**Acebook**](https://github.com/ev-th/acebook-fire)